chapel-lang/chapel/doc/rst/developer/bestPractices/CHPL_DEVELOPER.rst

    We should fix this).

 5) Turns on ``--devel`` by default when invoking the ``chpl`` compiler.
-This in turn has the following effects:
+This in turn, has the following effects:

    (a) Prints out ``hidden`` developer flags when invoking ``chpl --help``
        (these flags are equally available to developers and